slint-ui/slint/docs/development.md

 ```
 pick 82916bc2 Add new widget
-squash a6feda52 Fix an issue in widget found during review
+fixup a6feda52 Fix an issue in widget found during review
 pick e55bde4c Add documentation for new widget
-squash 032032dc Fix a typo in the documentation
+fixup 032032dc Fix a typo in the documentation
 pick 9bc8d203 Change example to use new widget
 ```

 Save and exit the editor.

-Now git will start at the base commit, cherry-pick the first commit, squash the "Fix an issue in widget found during code review" change into the same commit, and give you a chance to edit the commit message.
-By default, git concatenates both commit messages.
+Now git will start at the base commit, cherry-pick the first commit, and squash the "Fix an issue in widget found during code review" change into the same commit.
+Use `squash` instead of `fixup` if you want to also further edit the commit message.
-Often you may want to delete the second half, but sometimes you may want to merge the two.

 Save and exit the editor.